jameshansen/JustShowMe/README.md

 Each allowed person's region is a **safe zone**: their original pixels are snapshotted before the others are obscured and painted back afterwards, so a neighbour's larger rectangle can't bleed over and obscure someone you chose to keep visible.
 (With rectangles this is imperfect — a hidden person directly behind an allowed one can show through the safe zone; per-pixel masks would resolve it.)

-**How Smart Fill works:** while the mode is active the filter keeps a short rolling buffer of recent *clean* frames (full frames, up to ~6 s, held only while Smart Fill is on).
+**How Smart Fill works:** the filter keeps a short rolling buffer of recent *clean* frames (full frames, up to ~6 s).
 To erase someone it copies their region from the buffered frame `go-back` seconds old.
 If the buffer isn't that deep yet (just switched on), it falls back to blurring so no one is left exposed.

 ### The allowed list — locked faces